learn-ballerina/learn-ballerina.github.io/src/index.md

 [Ballerina](ballerina.io/) is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.

 This is a collection of best practices on using various Ballerina concepts and functionalities.
-They are the social norms of the community.
-I is a list of most frequently used Ballerina project, language, code style and protocol specific best practices.

 This guide is opinionated and not Ballerina's official documentation.
 You won't find a list of every Ballerina syntax and standard library usage help here.
 Rather, you'll find a concise list of highly recommended options.
 The list is growing!

 Let’s begin coding effectively in Ballerina.